locomanip-duet/RoboDuet/README.md

-# RoboDuet: Whole-body Legged Loco-Manipulation with Cross-Embodiment Deployment
+# RoboDuet: Learning a Cooperative Policy for Whole-body Legged Loco-Manipulation
 <img src="./media/cross.png" alt="cross" width="100%" style="margin-top: -90px;">

 <h3> <a href="https://github.com/locomanip-duet/locomanip-duet.github.io/blob/master/RoboDuet.pdf">📝 Paper</a> | <a href="https://locomanip-duet.github.io/"> 🖼️ Project Page</a></h3>

-This repo is an official PyTorch implementation of our paper *<b>"RoboDuet: Whole-body Legged Loco-Manipulation with Cross-Embodiment Deployment"</b>*.
-Thanks to the cooperative policy mechanism and two-stage training strategy, the proposed framework demonstrates agile whole-body control and cross-embodiment deployment capabilities. <b>📺️More demo details can be found on our project page.</b>
+This repo is an official PyTorch implementation of our paper *<b>"RoboDuet: Learning a Cooperative Policy for Whole-body Legged Loco-Manipulation}"</b>*.
+Thanks to the cooperative policy mechanism and two-stage training strategy, the proposed framework demonstrates agile whole-body control and zero-shot transfer deployment capabilities. <b>📺️More demo details can be found on our project page.</b>

 </br>